Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 * ~~`.document`~~ `.psft` for text-based storage
 * ~~`.graph`~~ `.psfb` for binary files storage

+### Document

+### Graphs

+All documents must always have a "Default" graph - though the naming can be something else.
+By default, it's named as `Default`.

+Anonymous graphs are also graphs.
+But they take a special naming convention: Use symbol `@` as prefix for anonymous graphs.

+### Nodes

+### Payloads

 ### Parcel File Format Storage Requirements Specification

 * Take Blender style file blocks that allows easier and more selective use of data and arbitrary data payload